 jKQL Script API provides several object types, which correspond to underlying Java classes.
 These types optionally include type methods (defined on the type itself, i.e., static methods), and instance methods (applied to instances of the type).

 The following object types are available to scripts:

 ActionData

-For Scripts that are invoked from an Action (usually as the result of a Trigger firing), this represents information about the corresponding Trigger and Action.
+For Scripts that are invoked from an Action, this represents information about the corresponding Action.
 This information is only available when a Script is invoked from an Action.